cesanta/mongoose-os-docs/ccm/licensing.md

 ## Licensing process

+- Make sure that `rpc-service-ota` library is used by your app
 - Login to the [Mongoose License Manager](https://license.mongoose-os.com)
 - Buy any number of licenses you need.
 IMPORTANT: choose "ccm" license type
 - If your device is connected to your workstation over USB, run: